RUCAIBox/TextBox/asset/basic_training.md

 # Basic Training
 ## config
-You may want to load your own configurations in equivalent ways:
+You may want to load your configurations in equivalent ways:
 * cmd
 * config files
 * yaml